-(k) Revenue recognition (continued)
+(j) Revenue recognition (Continued)

 The Company enters into arrangements with certain students that purchase multiple services.
 The performance obligations identified include tuition service and practical tutoring service.
 The Company treats training contracts with multiple performance obligations as separate units of accounting for revenue recognition purposes and recognizes revenue during the contract period when each performance obligation is satisfied.
 The Company allocates the transaction price to each performance obligations based on stand-alone selling price.